Accommodation in Istanbul

 Renting property in Istanbul

 Leases in Istanbul are usually signed for a year.
-A deposit equivalent to one or two months' rent is usually required to secure the property.
+A deposit equivalent to one or two months' rent is typically required to secure the property.
 An agency fee may also apply if going through an agent.

 In order to rent property in Istanbul, expats may need to provide a number of documents, such as their passport, a letter from their employer and proof of income.
 Other documents may also be needed, depending on the landlord or agent.